patsprice/https-github.com-bretfisher-container.training/slides/shared/orchestration.md

 # What and why of orchestration

-* There are many computing orchestrators
+- There are many computing orchestrators

-* They make decisions about when and where to "do work"
+- They make decisions about when and where to "do work"

 --

-* We've done this since the dawn of computing: Mainframe schedulers, Puppet, Terraform, AWS, Mesos, Hadoop, etc.
+- We've done this since the dawn of computing: Mainframe schedulers, Puppet, Terraform, AWS, Mesos, Hadoop, etc.

 --

-* Since 2014 we've had a resurgance of new orchestration projects because:
+- Since 2014 we've had a resurgence of new orchestration projects because:

 --